gregkroon/terraform-delegate-ng-immutable/README.md

 Namely : Namespace , Cluster role binding , secret and statefulset .

-### Input parameters required for provisioning

-See the standard Harness helm values.yaml for futher details
+### Input parameters required for provisioning (defined in .tfvars and mirrors the helm values.yaml file)

 accountId